psu13/mutable-hakyll/posts/brainless.md

 your ticket and pay ahead of time" at the start of every event night.
-Recently they upgraded the machines in that garage and got rid of that guy in the lobby, but they still have to employ people to _help people exit_ the garage so that it does not take all night on on busy event days.
+Recently they upgraded the machines in that garage and got rid of that guy in the lobby, but they still have to employ people to _help people exit_ the garage so that it does not take all night on busy event days.
 The QR code scanner on their exit robots is also a lot more clear than the one at the Carnegie lot.
 But I doubt this really helps if people are in big trouble (like they forgot to pre-pay).